aaronkho/mkgp/README.rst

 Documentation of the equations used in the algorithm, along with the available kernels and optimizers, can be found in docs/.
-Documentation of the GPR1D module can be found on `GitLab pages <https://aaronkho.gitlab.io/GPR1D>`_
+Documentation of the :code:`gpr1d` module can be found on `GitLab pages <https://aaronkho.gitlab.io/GPR1D>`_

-Using the GPR1D program
+Using the gpr1d program
 -----------------------

-For those who wish to include the functionality of this package into their own Python scripts, a demo script is provided in scripts/.
-The basic syntax used to create kernels, select settings, and perform GPR fits are outlined there.
+For those who wish to include the functionality of this package into their own Python scripts, a demo script is provided in :code:`src/gpr1d/scripts`.
+The basic syntax used to create kernels, select settings, and perform GP regression fits are outlined there.

-In addition, a simplified GPR1D class is available for those wishing to distill the parameters into a subset of the most crucial ones.
+In addition, a simplified :code:`gpr1d` class is available for those wishing to distill the parameters into a subset of the most crucial ones.